Best (& Cheapest) Loan Deals Compared

 Compare Loan Interest Rates

-Start by looking into the interest rates of the loans you are comparing.
+Start by looking into the interest rates of the loans that you are comparing.
 Comparing interest rates can help you get a good picture on which loan is the best for you.
 Do keep in mind that you need to look into not only the base interest rate but also the APR (Annual Percentage Rate) and net interest rate if you want to truly understand the costs of the loan.

 You also need to work out the amount of money you need to allocate on loan repayments.
 Two loans with the same interest rate and loan term can have different monthly payment amounts, mainly because the calculation method and associated costs for the loans are different.
 You also need to make sure that the monthly payment amount is well within your budget; you are avoiding future problems this way.